tukru/canyouhack.us-binary-challenge/README.md

 Result

 The script successfully exploited the buffer overflow vulnerability, causing the program to read the "flag.0" file and send the contents back over the network connection.
-The contents of the file were the flag for the CTF challenge: 2661b14c-f490-48d7-909e-d166f0fd8205.
+The contents of the file were the flag for the CTF challenge: *REDACTED*.

 Conclusion

 This challenge demonstrated the dangers of buffer overflow vulnerabilities and the importance of proper input validation and buffer management in C programs.
 By understanding how these vulnerabilities work and how to exploit them, we can write more secure code and better protect our systems from attackers.